CodeScop/Oge-Mai-Field-Guide/desertresources.md

 - **Best sources:** FOREST
 - **Other sources:**
   - ShrineBird Battles: Peq (500 words for 0-1), Ralbone (1000 words for 1-2)
+  - ShrineCar Battles: Fetezira (1000 words for 2-3), Halores (900 words for 1)
+  - ShrineCO: Crilum (280 words for 1)
 - **Buy: **FOREST
 - **Sell price:** 8 Coins (don't sell unless you have >100)
 - **Used for:**